For more detailed usage information, please refer to our cookbook: Task Generation Cookbook

 print(t.to_string())

-# compose task result by the sub-tasks.
+# Compose task result by the sub-tasks.

 task.compose(agent=agent, template=TASK_COMPOSE_PROMPT)